NVIDIA/NeMo/docs/source/asr/models.rst

 Self-attention left context of around 6 secs would give close result to have unlimited left context.
 For a model with 4x downsampling and shift window of 10ms in the preprocessor, each token corresponds to 4*10=40ms.

 If striding approach is used for downsampling, all the convolutions in downsampling would be fully causal and don't see future tokens.
-It is recommended to use stacking for streaming model which is significantly faster and uses less memory.
+You may use stacking for downsampling in the streaming models which is significantly faster and uses less memory.
+It also does not some of the the limitations with striding and vggnet and you may use any downsampling rate.

 You may find the example config files of cache-aware streaming Conformer models at ``<NeMo_git_root>/examples/asr/conf/conformer/streaming/conformer_transducer_bpe_streaming.yaml`` for Transducer variant and at ``<NeMo_git_root>/examples/asr/conf/conformer/streaming/conformer_ctc_bpe.yaml`` for CTC variant.

+To simulate cache-aware stremaing, you may use the script at ``<NeMo_git_root>/examples/asr/asr_streaming/speech_to_text_streaming_infer.py``.
+It can simulate streaming in single stream or multi-stream mode (in batches) for an ASR model.
+This script can be used for models trained offline with full-context but the accuracy would not be great unless the chunk size is large enough which would result in high latency.
+It is recommended to train a model in streaming model with limited context for this script.
+More info can be found in the script.

 .. _LSTM-Transducer_model: